-The CNLV addresses lead paint hazards on homes build prior to 1978 through its Owner-Occupied Rehabilitation Program.
+The CNLV addresses lead paint hazards on homes built prior to 1978 through its Owner-Occupied Rehabilitation Program.
 The program offers home rehabilitation assistance to low and moderate-income homeowners to improve their living conditions in order for their home to be safe, habitable and in compliance with local building codes as well as HUD's Lead Safe Housing Rule.
 The program is funded by the Department of Housing and Urban Development's HOME Investment Partnerships Program (HOME).

-Actions planned to reduce the number of poverty-level families poverty within the most underserved areas.
-Through employment services and training programs, entrepreneurship, a community garden, public art, and increased educational opportunities, the CNLV aims to reduce poverty, provide more opportunity, and help the community thrive.
+Actions planned to reduce the number of poverty-level families aims to reduce poverty, provide more opportunity, and help the community thrive.

-Through the Choice Transformation Plan and the NRSA, CNLV is focusing significant efforts on reducing
+Through the Choice Transformation Plan and the NRSA, CNLV is focusing significant efforts on reducing poverty within the most underserved areas.
+Through employment services and training programs, entrepreneurship, a community garden, public art, and increased educational opportunities, the CNLV